 According to Hollywood, the best way to cover your online tracks is to route your connection through multiple servers across the globe.
-This is known as a “double VPN” or a “multi-hop VPN”, and although it’s not hard to do, does it really offer as much privacy and security as the movies claim?
+It’s not hard to do, does it really offer as much privacy and security as the movies claim?

 To make things simple, I’m going to cover four questions here: